ccbogel/QualCoder/README.md

 ## INSTALLATION
 You will need to have a python3.x version installed.
 You will also need to have pyqt5 and lxml to get text from docx files.
 You will also need to have a vlc player installed - for audio and video.
+On Windows, the bit version of VLC, 32 or 64 must match the bit version of python 3.

 ### Linux: